TheC0mmand/WibWobPadaboom/README.en.md

    - `CUSTOM_APK_BUILDER/lang/en.lang`.
 7. Start `LANCER_WIBWOB.bat`.
 8. Rebuild the APK only if the server IP changed or the previous APK no longer connects.

-The old `WibWobAdmin.exe` and `WibWobApkBuilder.exe` files are no longer used.
-Run only the executables ending in ``.

 ## Administration